plusdude/array-generics/README.md

 About
 ===
-Implementation of the Array methods specified in ECMAScript 5th edition and shorthand generics introduced in JavaScript 1.6
+Implementation of standard Array methods (introduced in ECMAScript 5th edition) and shorthand generics (introduced in JavaScript 1.6)

 Examples
 ---